-Funded by the U.S. Department of State and administered by The Washington Center for Internships and Academic Seminars, the Thomas R. Pickering Fellowship Program provides undergraduate and graduate students with financial support, mentoring and professional development to prepare them academically and professionally for a career in the U.S. Department of State Foreign Service.
+Funded by the U.S. Department of State and administered by The Washington Center for Internships and Academic Seminars, the Thomas R. Pickering Fellowship Program provides financial support for a two-year master's degree as well as mentoring and professional development, thereby preparing Fellows academically and professionally for a career in the U.S. Department of State Foreign Service.
 Women, members of minority groups historically underrepresented in the Foreign Service, and students with financial need are encouraged to apply.

 - Must be a United States citizen

 - Candidate must be seeking admission to graduate school beginning in the fall of 2016

 - Applicants must enroll in a two-year, full-time master’s degree program, at U.S. based graduate institutions only, in an academic field relevant to the work of the Foreign Service (public policy, international affairs, public administration, business, economics, political science, sociology, or foreign languages) and be prepared to enter the Foreign Service in Summer 2018.

 - Applicants must be available to fulfill the summer internship obligations

 - Minimum grade point average of 3.2 or higher on a 4.0 scale.
 Please note, a cumulative grade point average of 3.2 or higher on a 4.0 scale must be maintained throughout participation in the program.